 This whole web site has been written to answer the question; “What is leachate?” and how to ensure it does not cause pollution, in detail.
 So, we suggest that byexploring our site further you will find a more comprehensive answer to “What is leachate?, if you need it.

-For now, we will give you the most concise answer to the question of what leachate is by providing our definition of leachate below:
+For now, we will give you the most concise answer to the question of what leachate is, by providing our definition of leachate below:

-Leachate is the liquid that drains or ‘leaches’ from a landfill; it varies widely in composition regarding the age of the landfill and the type of waste that it contains.
+Leachate is the liquid that drains or ‘leaches’ from a landfill.
+It varies widely in composition regarding the age of the landfill and the type of waste that it contains.
 It usually contains both dissolved and suspended material.

-Even if all the landfills could be closed, and the creation of new leachate from rainfall falling on open (operational) landfill phase surfaces, could be stopped today, we would still have to manage the leachate from many thousands of existing operational and closed landfill sites, for generations.
+Even if all the landfills could be closed, and the creation of new leachate from rainfall falling on open (operational) landfill phase surfaces, could be stopped today, we would still have to manage the leachate from both the present operational sites,and all the old closed landfills.

 There are many thousands of existing operational and closed landfill sites, which will continue to produce leachate for generations.
 For that reason following good practice in leachate minimisation, collection, treatment and disposal, is a very important part of the job of any landfill operator.